ldc-developers/ldc/readme.txt

 https://github.com/ldc-developers/ldc/wiki

-For more information, visit the LDC website:
+For more information, visit the LDC website (note that the site relates to an old version of LDC, so some of the information there is outdated):

 http://www.dsource.org/projects/ldc